-In addition to individual student work time, use this STEM activity to enhance learning through guided science groups, whole class lessons, or remote learning assignments.
+In addition to individual student work time, use this STEM activity to enhance learning through guided science groups or whole class lessons.

 If you have a mixture of above and below-level learners, check out these suggestions for keeping students on track with the concepts:

 🆘 Support Struggling Students

 Help students who need help understanding the concepts by completing the activities with a partner or small group.

 ➕ Challenge Fast Finishers

 For students who need a bit of a challenge, encourage them to create different items with the materials provided.